-The District should review the operating procedures of the District offices to obtain the maximum internal control possible under the circumstances utilizing currently available staff.
+Condition: The District's offices are not large enough to permit an adequate segregation obtain the maximum internal control possible under the circumstances utilizing currently available staff.
 While we do recognize that the District is not large enough to permit a segregation of duties for effective internal controls, we believe it is important the Board be aware that this condition does exist.